deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 8 shows the ablation study on the size of datasets used to train the value function, demonstrating that even with reduced data, the value function can effectively improve the success rate of the generalist policies.
+> Table 8 shows the ablation study on the size of the dataset used for training the value function, evaluating its performance on the SIMPLER eggplant task.

 {{< table-caption >}}